-Whenever we think about the significant problems that WordPress plugin can cause to our website, we mostly believe regarding poorly coded plugins, leading to functionality or performance issues and some other security vulnerabilities.
+Whenever we think about the significant problems that WordPress plugins can cause our website, we mostly believe that poorly coded plugins lead to functionality or performance issues and other security vulnerabilities.
 Is that true?
-Or maybe you have recently got acquainted with fake plugins and worrying about your plugins' authenticity and other security issues that these counterfeit plugins may lead to!
+Or maybe you have recently gotten acquainted with fake plugins and worrying about your plugin's authenticity and other security issues that these counterfeit plugins may lead to!

 But are you also aware of the recent issue of plugin conflicts?

 Well, this is another and one of the major issues that users can face with their WordPress site.
-All the same, it is imperative for the users to stay aware of this concern, especially when you install some new plugins to your WordPress or when you update the already installed plugins.
+The users must stay aware of this concern, especially when you install some new plugins to your WordPress or when you update the already installed plugins.

 Plugin conflict is one of the most frequently occurring WordPress errors.
 The chances are that you have also encountered or experienced plugin conflict on your site by now.
-We know that plugins are simple snippets of code, which are included in WordPress to improve its functionality and to add additional features.
+We know plugins are simple snippets of code included in WordPress to improve functionality and add additional features.

-This indicates that the significant reason behind plugin conflict is a poorly coded plugin.
-That is why it is essential to carefully and thoroughly evaluate every WordPress plugin prior adding it to your WordPress site.
+This indicates that a poorly coded plugin is a significant reason behind plugin conflicts.
+That is why it is essential to carefully and thoroughly evaluate every WordPress plugin before adding it to your site.

 What causes this conflict among different plugins?

-Well, in the world of WordPress plugins there are thousands of developers who made different plugins.
+Well, in the world of WordPress plugins, there are thousands of developers who make different plugins.
 Each of these plugins offers different functionalities and serves different purposes.
-While this is itself a plus point for WordPress users, it also brings up the issue of plugin conflict.
+While this is a plus point for WordPress users, it also brings up the issue of plugin conflict.

 That said, no one can guarantee that a plugin created by one developer will not conflict with the plugin of another developer or even something else included in your WordPress site.
 Majorly, the conflicts arise as a result of:

-Generally, the symptoms of these WordPress plugin conflict show up in one or two forms.
-Maybe, you will notice that your site is acting wonky – literally, an installed plugin is not working the way it is supposed to be, or you are frequently suffering from the ugly white screen since the latest installation or update of an existing plugin.
+Generally, the symptoms of these WordPress plugin conflicts show up in one or two forms.
+Maybe, you will notice that your site is acting wonky.
+An installed plugin is not working as it is supposed to, or you are frequently suffering from the ugly white screen since the latest installation or update of an existing plugin.

-If this is happening on your WordPress site, or if you have noticed it sometime earlier, you must know how to get away with this issue.
-You must be acquainted with necessary troubleshooting steps.
-This will help you in fixing the problem instantly and without causing unnecessary delay or disruption to your WordPress site.
+If this happens on your WordPress site, or if you have noticed it sometime earlier, you must know how to avoid this issue.
+You must be acquainted with the necessary troubleshooting steps.
+This will help you fix the problem instantly and without causing unnecessary delay or disruption to your WordPress site.
 Hence, keep yourself updated with the quick solution for a plugin conflict.

-However, to assist you with that, in this guide, we will introduce you to all the steps that you must take so that you not only can identify the occurring issue but you may also fix it consequently.
-In extension to that, we will also be guiding you in ways and tips to avoid these plugin conflicts in the first place and the future.
+However, to assist you with that, in this guide, we will introduce you to all the steps you must take so that you cannot only identify the occurring issue but may also fix it.
+In extension, we will also guide you in ways and tips to avoid these plugin conflicts in the first place and in the future.

-How to Fix or Troubleshoot WordPress Plugin Conflicts
+How to Fix or Troubleshoot WordPress Plugin Conflict

-There is a reason why every plugin (WordPress and other repositories) give out so much detail, customer reviews, technical specifications and additional valuable information.
+There is a reason why every plugin (WordPress and other repositories) gives out so much detail, customer reviews, technical specifications, and additional valuable information.
 This information is usually provided regarding every listed plugin or theme.
 This is because the developers prefer users to review the report thoroughly.
 They want the users to make a well-informed decision regarding the plugins they would allow on their WordPress site.

-This is particularly imperative for all those users who are not capable of code inspection but wish to know the potential issues that every user must be aware of.
-Therefore, always pay close attention to every key detail as you review the new theme or plugin in WordPress.
+This is particularly imperative for all those users who are incapable of code inspection but wish to know the potential issues that every user must be aware of.
+Therefore, always pay close attention to every key detail as you review WordPress'sWordPress's new theme or plugin.

-As you open a plugin's page, you would notice that every plugin's main page provides users with ample opportunity to ensure that developers maintain and update their plugins alongside WordPress.
-Also, a user can quickly check what others say about the plugin functionality in reviews and rating sections.
-These reviews will also help in knowing the issues that users are experiencing under Support.
-With this last tip, you can quickly know and discover the plugin conflicts before these issues have had a chance to attack your WordPress site.
+As you open a plugin's page, you will notice that every main page provides users with ample opportunity to ensure that developers maintain and update their plugins alongside WordPress.
+Also, users can quickly check what others say about the plugin functionality in the reviews and rating sections.
+These reviews will also help us know the issues that users are experiencing under support.
+With this last tip, you can quickly learn and discover the plugin conflicts before these issues have had a chance to attack your WordPress site.

 But what about that one time when the issue is not publicly reported?

-Well, if we assume that issues have not been publicly reported, then it's time to deal with these uncertain issues manually and also immediately.
-If not, you will face a frequent disruption in plugins performance, may be an error message popping up again and again, or to be worst, once again the white screen of death!
+If we assume that issues have not been publicly reported, then it's time to deal with these uncertain issues manually and immediately.
+If not, you will face a frequent disruption in plugin performance, maybe an error message popping up again and again, or, to be worst, once again, the white screen of death!

-But to help you in maintaining a functional WordPress site and to avoid the above-shared plugin issues, here are the most repeatedly occurring scenarios.
+But to help you maintain a functional WordPress site and to avoid the above-shared plugin issues, here are the most repeatedly occurring scenarios.
 Keep yourself updated with these frequently occurring issues and find out what you must do about them.

 Scenario 1 – When your site is up, but your installed plugin is non-functional

 In this case, follow the standard process of plugin update issuing.
 After that, do check your site's functionality.
-If you feel that the issue is now resolved, this means that the plugin developer understood the conflict and has corrected it now.
+If you feel that the issue is now resolved, the plugin developer understood the conflict and has corrected it.

 Scenario 2 – When you update an existing plugin or install a new one, but something is broken